 Letting go of Stress

-How do you keep the stress in your life manageable?
+How do you keep stress manageable in your life?